Update: ‘Bronco production & sales’ section updated.

 Release Date

 The Ford Bronco Hybrid and Ford Bronco Sport Hybrid could debut in 2024, as per a report Automotive News published on August 28, 2022.
 Competitors will include the Jeep Wrangler 4xe PHEV and the Land Rover Defender PHEV.
-The Bronco twins are part of the Blue Oval’s strategy to have hybrid electric variants for high-volume models.
-At the moment, the Bronco teams at the Ford HQ are preparing to send the Bronco Raptor into production.
+The Bronco twins are part of the Blue Oval’s strategy to have hybrid electric variants for high-volume models, and if not MY2025, they are expected to be part of the subsequent model years.

 Bronco production & sales